 - Do not use the trails if you have any COVID-19 symptoms.

-Maintain a six-foot distance from all other visitors on trails, grounds and in parking lots.
+- Maintain a considerate distance from other visitors on trails, grounds and in parking lots.

 - Bring your own water.

-- Keep in mind that some buildings–including the Resource Center–are closed.
-Public restrooms, located around the back of the Auditorium building, are open.
+- Keep in mind that some buildings–including the Bird Sanctuary’s Resource Center–are closed.
+Public restrooms at the Sanctuary, located around the back of the Auditorium building, are open.
 Masks must be worn in restrooms.

 - Pack out any trash.